HPSCTerrSys/TSMP2/README.md

 4. Download the OASIS3-MCT coupling library and the component models that you wish to use.
 Then save the full path to each model source code to `<model-name>_SRC`.

+   Remark: When building TSMP-PDAF, please use the repositories/branches specified below under `PDAF: component models`.

 ```bash
 # OASIS3-MCT (required)
 git clone https://icg4geo.icg.kfa-juelich.de/ExternalReposPublic/oasis3-mct